Woman working on a laptop at a desk in a modern office with paperwork and office supplies around her.

 • Review budget proposals for completeness, accuracy, and compliance

-• Defend Budget recommendations against management or stakeholders
+• Defend budget recommendations against management or stakeholders

 • Conduct cost-benefit analyses to determine program efficiency